Would you like to stop emotional eating for good?

 Ways to Use Emotional Eating to Your Advantage:

 - Acknowledge cravings without fighting them.
-Note what you crave and when.
+Take note of what you crave and when.
 Ask yourself why you think you have that craving.

 - Give yourself unconditional permission to eat.
 Make it special.
 If you’re craving ice cream, get it but put it in a nice bowl you love.
 Sit down and pay attention to each bite.
-It’s hard to experience how good something tastes if we eat it quickly, so give yourself the sensual gift of slowing down.
+You can’t easily experience how good something tastes if you do it quickly.
+Give yourself the sensual gift of slowing down.
 Stay tuned in.
 Start paying attention to how foods make you feel, without judgement and without any intentions.
 Just observe.
 Consider it an experiment.

 - BREATHE.
 Take three long, slow breaths before you eat.
 This mindfulness practice helps put your body into a relaxation response, and can even help digestion!